salomvary/soundcleod/README.markdown

 Salomváry](https://twitter.com/salomvary) released under [MIT license](https://github.com/salomvary/soundcleod/blob/master/LICENSE).
 The
 project is [hosted on GitHub](https://github.com/salomvary/soundcleod), feel free to fork the code and make any changes you want.
+We even have [documentation for fist time contributors](https://github.com/salomvary/soundcleod/blob/master/CONTRIBUTING.md)!

 Found a bug?
 Have a feature request?
 [Create a GitHub issue](https://github.com/salomvary/soundcleod/issues).